Label-efficient multi-organ segmentation with a diffusion model: Discussion

 \section{Discussion}

-While the experimental results demonstrate the improvements achieved by the proposed method in label-efficient learning, it is important to highlight some of its limitations as follows.
+Although the experimental results highlight the advantages of our proposed method in label-efficient learning, some aspects require further exploration and refinement.

-Firstly, the linear classification strategy, commonly used in self-supervised methods for downstream tasks, failed to adapt well to multi-organ segmentation in our experiments.
-This could be attributed to the lack of semantic features in deep blocks.
-Analysis of the DDPM-based pixel-wise representations in DDPM-Seg suggests that the most informative features are typically found in the middle layers of the UNet decoder.
-However, our proposed method with the linear classification strategy only utilizes the feature map from the last block of the U-Net network without incorporating features from other blocks.
-Consequently, it is not surprising that the segmentation performance is poor.
-To improve the performance of this strategy, one possible approach is to explicitly concatenate feature layers from different blocks at the output layer of the U-Net network.
+First, the linear classification strategy, commonly employed in self-supervised methods for downstream tasks, showed limited adaptability to multi-organ segmentation in our experiments.
+This challenge may arise from the distribution of semantic features within the deep layers of the network.
+Our analysis of DDPM-Seg indicates that the most informative features tend to emerge in the middle layers of the U-Net decoder.
+Since our current approach relies only on the final feature map, it may not fully leverage the richness of intermediate feature representations.
+A potential improvement is to integrate feature maps from multiple layers within the U-Net, enabling a more comprehensive representation for segmentation.

-Secondly, the proposed method is currently limited to 2D models and is implemented with a resolution of 256 $\times 256$.
-High-resolution image synthesis based on the DDPM remains challenging, which restricts its application in higher-dimensional medical images such as CT and MRI.
-Without additional training of up-samplers, we failed to pre-train high-quality generative models using DDPM with a resolution of 512 $\times$ 512 or higher.
-Further research is needed to explore how to effectively deploy DDPM for segmentation tasks in higher resolutions, including three-dimensional medical images.

-Lastly, it is crucial to delve deeper into the implicit meaning of the diffusion step in downstream tasks.
-Our experimental findings demonstrate that the diffusion step significantly influences the performance of organ segmentation tasks.
-However, unlike its explicit purpose in the DDPM pipeline, which involves controlling noise intensity, the interpretation of the diffusion step in downstream tasks remains ambiguous.
-Consequently, we determine the optimal value for a specific task solely through estimation experiments.
-Like other representative learning approaches in generative models such as GANs, comprehending the significance of the diffusion step for specific tasks will greatly aid in developing pre-trained DDPM models.